 - 1/2 cup runny honey

-In large sauce pan melt your milk, butter, white chocolate, sugar, honey, vanilla bean over low heat.
+- In large sauce pan melt your milk, butter, white chocolate, sugar, honey, vanilla bean over low heat.
 Stir continuously until melted well and combined.
-Set aside for 20 mintues to cool.
+Set aside for 20 minutes to cool.

 Pumpkin Pastry Cream